CO-{OP} Street Heterotopia x UABB 2025

 In this game, capturing an image of Huaqiangbei becomes an act through which the aging generation reencounters technology and memory.
 What begins as a simple gesture—uploading a photo—guides players into a digital ritual of seeing, restoring, and re-creating.
 Step One: The lens turns toward the present street.
-The noise, light, and flow of people in that instant are sealed within a single image, becoming an interface between the individual and the city.
-Step Two: The system invites players to apply different filters: “Past” — rendering memories in retro tones, black-and-white contrasts, or pixelated blur; “Present” — overlaying textures upon reality to mimic the saturation of information; “Future” — deconstructing the visible through mosaic patterns and cyberpunk hues.
+The noise, light, and flow of people in that instant are captured in a sing an interface between the individual and the city.
+Step Two: The system invites players to apply different filters: “Past” — rendering memories in retro tones, black-and-white contrasts, or a pixelated blur; “Present” — overlaying textures on reality to mimic the saturation of information; “Future” — deconstructing the visible through mosaic patterns and cyberpunk hues.

 ‘图像教室游戏’